 A battery maintainer or charger for golf carts keeps a golf cart humming.
 However, if you’re having trouble with your battery charger and don’t know what to do, here are some of the most common problems you may face and how to troubleshoot them.

-But before we start troubleshooting, let’s discuss a few golf cart chargers.
+But before troubleshooting, let’s discuss a few golf cart chargers.

 - 1 Top 3 Golf Cart Battery Chargers 2022

 - 2 Golf Cart Charger Problems and How to Solve Them

 - 3 Problems when the golf cart is not in use

 - 4 The Charger Won’t Turn On

 - 5 Final Thoughts